 Since Maplewoodstock is a two minute walk from Maplewood village, there is plenty of opportunity for you to eat in its restaurants and browse in its shops.
 Here’s the website to the Maplewood Village website, the Maplewood Chamber of Commerce and MaplewoodOnline’s business directory.

-I love what you guys are doing.
+I love what you folks are doing.
 How can I help?
 How can I volunteer?

 There are lots of opportunities to help.
 If you have professional skills you can offer to Maplewoodstock, please let us know: